luslab/oz-bulk-rnaseq/I. Splicing Analysis.md

 1. Data preparation: Fit the output from other programs, e.g., VASTOOLS estimation of inclusion levels of alternative splicing events, to the input format of Matt analyses
 2. Data analysis:

+Though the main focus of working with Matt are the high-level analyses, Matt offers commands for data preparation/table manipulation within the same framework, too.
+The motivation for this is to prevent users from implementing many highly similar scripts by themselves for standard preprocessing steps like defining groups of exons/introns to be compared with each other, extracting genomic sequences or stratifying data sets.
+In addition, users can use and combine with Matt any other tool for manipulating tables, e.g., other scripting languages like Awk, Sed, etc. or even LibreOffice Calc or Excel.
+Some analysis commands produce **reports as PDF documents, PDF graphics, or web pages** summarizing the results.

+To make the work with Matt more efficient,  **many Matt commands are designed to be combined by piping**.
+Exploiting this capability improves the work experience with Matt.

 Input file = Output from Combine command in VAST-TOOL (file called INCLUSION_LEVELS_FULL-Hsa6-hg19.tab)

 The workflow is as follows: pre-process the output table of VAST-TOOLS for extracting PSI values with [get_vast](http://matt.crg.eu/#get_vast), define groups of events to be analyzed with [def_cats](http://matt.crg.eu/#def_cats), and eventually run a high-level analysis (50 intron features).